Saunders Nursing Drug Handbook 2021 Elsevier eBook on VitalSource, 1st Edition

 Elsevier eBook on VitalSource

 The go-to guide for students and nurses alike to promote better patient care!
-Saunders Nursing Drug Handbook 2021 provides you with essential information on more than 1,000 generic and 4,000 trade name drugs.
+Saunders Nursing Drug Handbook 2021 provides your students with essential information on more than 1,000 generic and 4,000 trade name drugs.
 This handy, user-friendly guide features updated Black Box Alerts and comprehensive coverage of IV drug administration, side effects and adverse reactions, fixed combinations, and nursing considerations.
-It uniquely guides you through clinical priorities in the practice setting and is organized alphabetically by generic drug name for quick reference.
-New drug monographs cover 17 new FDA-approved drugs!
+It uniquely guides students through clinical priorities in the practice setting and is organized alphabetically by generic drug name for quick reference.
+New drug monographs cover 17 new FDA-approved drugs, and thoroughly updated monographs include new interactions, precautions, and alerts.

 - Over 1,000 generic name drugs, encompassing over 4,000 trade name drugs, are organized alphabetically with A-to-Z tabs for quick and easy access.